ERP Systems for eCommerce: Streamlining Operations for Growth in 2025

 Is Shopify considered an ERP?

 However, Shopify can integrate with ERP systems to enhance its functionality.
-Many eCommerce brands use ERP software alongside Shopify to handle advanced inventory management, accounting, supply chain operations, and multi-channel sales synchronization.
+Many ecommerce brands use ERP software alongside Shopify to handle advanced inventory management, accounting, supply chain operations, and multi-channel sales synchronization.
 Shopify also offers Shopify Plus, which includes more automation and integration options, but it still does not replace the role of a dedicated ERP system.

 What are the 3 common types of ERP?